tsnellgrove/dark_castle/castle_doc.md

 *** The Game World ***

-- The world and the "laws of physics" within which - and according to which - the game takes place.
+- The world and the "laws of physics" within which, and according to which, the game takes place.

 - Inventory:
 	- Your inventory scope includes the contents of your hand, backpack, and what you are wearing.